JiHyeonYu/CR-Fuzz/confirmed_issues.md

-## Confirmed Issues Corresponding to Previously Reported Issues
+## Previously Reported Issues Detected by CR-Fuzz

 The following table summarizes devices for which CR-Fuzz discovered crashes that correspond to previously reported vulnerabilities or public issues.